algorithmiaio/api-docs/source/includes/_data.md

 data://:username/:collection/:filename
 ```

 Users can create named collections of data that can be controlled by collection-based Access Control Lists (ACLs).
-This allows you to manange the permissions for each collection from the Data page.
+This allows you to manage the permissions for each collection from the Data page.

 Each collection has its own ACLs, and there are three types of permissions for reading data from a collection.
 Only you can write to your own collections, so they are by default marked as private.